ne0fite/GigKeeper/README.md

 ## Environment Variable Alternative

-Alternatively, you can provide environment-specific configuration in system environment varialbes.
+Alternatively, you can provide environment-specific configuration in system environment variables.
 Environment variables take precedence over the `config.json` variables.

 The `config.json` file works well with local development.
 However, environment variables are the preferred approach to a hosted solution.